 PEPSIAMERICAS, INC. The Board of Directors Recommends a Vote FOR Proposal 1.
-Vote On Agreement and Plan of Merger To adopt the Agreement and Plan of Merger, dated August 3, 2009, as it may be amended from time to time, among PepsiAmericas, Inc., a Delaware corporation, PepsiCo, Inc., a North Carolina corporation, and Pepsi-Cola Metropolitan Bottling Company, Inc., a New Jersey corporation and a wholly owned Subsidiary of PepsiCo, Inc. Against Abstain For address changes and/or comments, please check this box and write them on the back where indicated.
+Vote On Agreement and Plan of Merger To adopt the Agreement and Plan of Merger, dated August 3, 2009, among PepsiAmericas, Inc., a Delaware corporation, PepsiCo, Inc., a North Carolina corporation, and Pepsi-Cola Metropolitan Bottling Company, Inc., a New Jersey corporation and a wholly owned Against Abstain Subsidiary of PepsiCo, Inc. For address changes and/or comments, please check this box and write them on the back where indicated.
 Please indicate if you plan to attend this meeting.
 Please sign exactly as your name(s) appear(s) on this proxy.
 If held in joint tenancy, all persons must sign.
 Trustees, administrators, etc., should include title and authority.
 Corporations should provide full name of corporation and title of authorized officer signing the proxy.
-Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners)
+Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners) Date Date